Music

 External Opportunities

 Musically gifted pupils will be strongly encouraged to join external youth music organisations to supplement what can be achieved in school.
 A number of students have joined local youth orchestras (such as Ealing, Thames or Stoneleigh Youth Orchestras and the London Schools Symphony Orchestra) and have been encouraged to attend the junior departments of the main London music colleges.
-We currently have students attending the junior Guildhall School of Music and the National Youth Jazz Orchestra (NJYO) Academy, as well as a student being a member of The National Scout and Guide Symphony Orchestra.
+We currently have a student attending the junior Guildhall School of Music.
+Previously, students have been part of the National Youth Jazz Orchestra (NJYO) Academy, as well as The National Scout and Guide Symphony Orchestra.

 Post 18 / Careers